Virtual screening: Pharmacophore models

+Unlike approaches that rely on a single reference structure, pharmacophore modeling integrates information from multiple active compounds.
+This generally improves robustness and predictive performance, particularly when dealing with chemically diverse ligands.

+However, because multiple alignments and feature combinations are possible, pharmacophore modeling does not usually yield a single unique solution.
+Therefore, generated hypotheses must be validated using external test sets or experimental data.

 Shape-based virtual screening

 Shape-based molecular similarity approaches have been established as important and popular virtual screening techniques.
 At present, the highly optimized screening platform ROCS (Rapid Overlay of Chemical Structures) is considered the de facto industry standard for shape-based, ligand-centric virtual screening.
 It uses a Gaussian function to define molecular volumes of small organic molecules.
 The selection of the query conformation is less important, rendering shape-based screening ideal for ligand-based modeling: As the availability of a bioactive conformation for the query is not the limiting factor for screening — it is more the selection of query compound(s) that is decisive for screening performance.
 Other shape-based molecular similarity methods such as Autodock-SS have also been developed.

 Field-based virtual screening

-As an improvement to shape-based similarity methods, field-based methods try to take into account all the fields that influence a ligand-receptor interaction while being agnostic of the chemical structure used as a query.
-Various other fields are used in these methods, such as electrostatic or hydrophobic fields.
+Field-based virtual screening methods extend shape-based similarity approaches by considering not only molecular shape but also the physicochemical interaction fields that govern ligand–receptor recognition.